VincentIrungu/restaurant-code-challenge/README.md

 ## Acknowledgments

-- I love to acknowledge Moringa School Limited's Technical Mentor for the proficient teaching and guidance on key Python concepts.
+- I love to acknowledge Moringa School Limited's Technical Mentor: Senior Engineer Steve Otieno for the proficient teaching and guidance on key Python concepts.
+He has been a great revolutionarist who has impacted all prerequisite Python concepts in a totally efficient and technical fahion.
+Being my first sql Alchemy project, I am super grateful.

 Feel free to explore and enhance the capabilities of Barister-Meal Finder for your unique project needs!